-Sec.
+- Sec.
 2.1.
-"Applicable Codes" means the California Building Code and the California Public Safety Code applicable to the City of Barstow, as set forth in Titles 19 and 24 of the California Code of Regulations, as those regulations may be amended during the term of this Compact, including, but not limited to, codes for building, electrical, energy, mechanical, plumbing, fire and safety.
+"Applicable Codes" means the California Building Code and the California Public Safety Code applicable to the City of San Pablo, as set forth in Titles 19 and 24 of the California Code of Regulations, as those regulations may be amended during the term of this Compact, including, but not limited to, codes for building, electrical, energy, mechanical, plumbing, fire and safety. - Sec.

-Sec.
 2.2.
-"Applicant" means an individual or entity that applies for a tribal gaming license or for a State Gaming Agency determination of suitability.
+"Applicant" means an individual or entity that applies for a tribal gaming license or for a State Gaming Agency determination of suitability. - Sec.

-Sec.
 2.3.
-"Class III Gaming" means the forms of class III gaming defined in 25 U.S.C. § 2703(8) and by the regulations of the National Indian Gaming Commission.
+"Class III Gaming" means the forms of class III gaming defined in 25 U.S.C. § 2703(8) and by the regulations of the National Indian Gaming Commission. - Sec.

-Sec.
 2.4.
-"Compact" means this compact.
+"Compact" means this compact. - Sec.

-Sec.
 2.5.
-"County" means the County of San Bernardino, California, a political subdivision of the State.

-Sec.
+"Financial Source" means any person or entity who, directly or indirectly, extends financing to the Gaming Facility or Gaming Operation. - Sec.
 2.6.
-"Financial Source" means any person or entity who, directly or indirectly, extends financing to the Gaming Facility or Gaming Operation.

-Sec.
+"Lytton" or "the Tribe" means the Lytton Rancheria of California, a federally recognized Indian tribe listed in the Federal Register as the Lytton Rancheria of California, or an authorized official or agency thereof. - Sec.
 2.7.
-"Gaming Activity" or "Gaming Activities" means the Class III Gaming activities authorized under this Compact in section 3.1.
+"Gaming Activity" or "Gaming Activities" means the Class III Gaming activities authorized under this Compact in section 4.1. - Sec.

-Sec.
 2.8.
 "Gaming Device" means any slot machine within the meaning of article IV, section 19, subdivision (f) of the California Constitution.
-For purposes of calculating the number of Gaming Devices, each player station or terminal on which a game is played constitutes a separate Gaming Device, irrespective of whether it is part of an interconnected system of such terminals or stations.
-"Gaming Device" includes, but is not limited to, video poker, but does not include electronic, computer, or other technological aids that qualify as class II gaming (as defined under IGRA).

-Sec.
+"Gaming Device" includes, but is not limited to, instant lottery game devices and video poker devices.
+Each player station of a multi-player slot machine constitutes a separate Gaming Device. - Sec.
 2.9.
-"Gaming Employee" means any natural person who (a) conducts, operates, maintains, repairs, accounts for, or assists in any Class III Gaming, or is in any way responsible for supervising such Gaming Activities or persons who conduct, operate, maintain, repair, account for, assist, or supervise any such Gaming Activity, (b) is in a category under federal or tribal gaming law requiring licensing, (c) is an employee of the Tribal Gaming Agency with access to confidential information, or (d) is a person whose employment duties require or authorize access to areas of the Gaming Facility that are not open to the public.
+"Gaming Employee" means any natural person who (a) operates, maintains, repairs, or assists in any Class III Gaming, or is in any way responsible for supervising such Gaming Activities or persons who conduct, operate, account for, or supervise any such Gaming Activity, (b) is in a category under federal or tribal gaming law requiring licensing, (c) is an employee of the Tribal Gaming Agency with access to confidential information, or (d) is a person whose employment duties require or authorize access to areas of the Gaming Facility that are not open to the public.